HorridModz/PythonAutoUpdate/README.md

 - [Example](#example)

 # Setup
 Github repositories are used for version control.
-To use this tool, make a github repository with the following files:
+To use this tool, make a github repository with the following files:-
-1. A file to store the script code (which will be automatically updated).
+- A file to store the script code (which will be automatically updated).
 This must match the name of the local script file.
-2. A file to store the script's current version.
+- A file to store the script's current version.
 The recommended name is `version.txt`.
-3. A file to store a summary of the latest changes in the newest version.
+- A file to store a summary of the latest changes in the newest version.
 The recommended name is `whatsnew.txt`.

 # Adding to Your Script